apetro/rusty-sword/docs/development/blogs/001-hello-world/README.md

 cargo 1.79.0 (ffa9cf99a 2024-06-03)
 ```

 Okay.
 I vaguely think I'll end up with multiple packages, so I added a `/code` directory.
 I figure I'll end up with a main package for running the user interactive game and then a bunch of supporting packages.

+EDIT: That multiple paths for multiple packages is premature complexity.
+I back it out in [a couple posts from now](../004-simpler-file-tree/README.md).

 So within `/code` I ran

 ```shell
 $ cargo new rusty-sword-main